+The optimization of groping in CMLM and optimization of kinship among groups in ECMLM are thoroughly based on phenotypes.
+There is no impact from marker tests.
 The situation was changed by the multiple loci mixed model (MLMM).
 Through marker association tests, the associated markers are fitted as the cofactors for marker test.
 The cofactors are adjusted through forward and backward stepwise regression of mixed model.
 However, both Q and K remain unchanged.

-In SUPER method, K is derived from the associated and markers and is adjected accordingly by the marker tests.
-As the K is derived from a smaller number of markers than the K in MLM and MLMM that are derived from all the markers, the confounding between K and some of markers become more severe.
-SUPER eliminate the confounding by using the complementary kinship derived from associated markers except the ones that are in strong linkage disequilibrium (LD) with the testing markers under a user defined threshold.
+In the SUPER method, K is derived from the associated markers and is adjected accordingly by the marker tests.
+As the K is derived from a smaller number of markers than the K in MLM and MLMM that are derived from all the markers, the confounding between K and some of the markers becomes more severe.
+SUPER eliminate the confounding by using the complimentary kinship derived from associated markers except for the ones that are in strong linkage disequilibrium (LD) with the testing markers under a user-defined threshold.

-To eliminate the ambiguous of determining associated markers are in LD with a testing marker, FarmCPU completely remove the confounding from kinship by using a fixed effect model without a kinship derived either from all markers, or associated markers.
-Instead the kinship derived from the associated markers is used to select the associated markers using maximum likelihood method.
-This process overcome the model overfitting problems of stepwise regression.
-FarmCPU uses both fixed effect model and the random effect model iteratively.
+To eliminate the ambiguity of determining associated markers are in LD with a testing marker, FarmCPU completely removes the confounding from kinship by using a fixed-effect model without a kinship derived either from all markers, or associated markers.
+Instead, the kinship derived from the associated markers is used to select the associated markers using the maximum likelihood method.
+This process overcomes the model overfitting problems of stepwise regression.
+FarmCPU uses both the fixed effect model and the random effect model iteratively.